Table of contents

 Step 1: Talk to your health service provider when visiting

-When visiting a dental or optical office, present your Alberta health card and tell the service provider that you are a senior and enrolled in the Dental and Optical Assistance for Seniors programs.
+When visiting a dental or optical provider, present your Alberta health card and inform the service provider that you are a senior enrolled in the Dental and Optical Assistance for Seniors programs.

-The service provider can confirm your eligibility and coverage rate at the time of your appointment by submitting a pre-authorization to the benefit administrator.
+The service provider can confirm your eligibility and level of coverage at the time of your appointment by submitting a pre-authorization to Alberta Blue Cross.

 Step 2: Payment for services